-Our Center comprises the neuroscience portion of the Midlife Development in the United States (MIDUS) project, a longitudinal study looking at health and well-being in Americans in their 20s through 90s.
+Our Center comprises the Neuroscience Project of the Midlife Development in the United States (MIDUS) study, a longitudinal study looking at health and well-being in Americans in their 20s through 90s.

-Beginning in 1995 with the support of the MacArthur Foundation Research Network, the project consists of five portions that explore different aspects of aging and well-being.
+Beginning in 1995 with the support of the MacArthur Foundation Research Network and later supported by the National Institute on Aging, the study consists of several collaborative research projects that explore different aspects of aging and well-being in the same participants.
 Over the years, a team of scholars and researchers from diverse disciplines has investigated how life experiences, behavior, and psychological and social factors shape age-related variations in health and well-being in a national sample of Americans.

-In the neuroscience portion of the larger study, our scientists examine the brain circuitry that gives rise to individual differences in emotional style and how that affects a person’s vulnerability or resilience to mental health challenges.
-Using tools such as structural, functional and perfusion MRI, diffusion tensor imaging as well as psychophysiological measurements, we study emotional reactivity and recovery, brain morphology in emotion and stress regulatory pathways, and neural circuits when people regulate their emotions.
+In the MIDUS Neuroscience Project, our scientists examine the brain circuitry that gives rise to individual differences in emotional style and how that affects a person’s vulnerability or resilience to health and disease.
+Using tools such as structural, functional, and perfusion MRI, diffusion tensor imaging, and psychophysiological measurements, we study differences in emotional responses to emotion eliciting stimuli, such as emotional reactivity and recovery processes, brain morphology in emotion and stress regulatory pathways, and later memory for the emotional stimuli.

-Learn more about the national project and the 600-plus papers published from this research on the MIDUS website.
+Learn more about the national project and the 900-plus papers published from this research on the MIDUS website.